As the weather starts warming up, it gets more and more tempting to kick back with a beer. Or a few beers.

 Beer and other alcoholic drinks are often referred to as being "empty calories", and for good reason — they contain calories, but lack nutritional value.

-When consumed frequently or in excess, these empty calories can make you gain weight and contribute to belly fat.
+When consumed frequently or in excess, these empty calories in beer can make you gain weight and contribute to belly fat.

 The calories in beer come primarily from alcohol and carbohydrates.
 While the exact number of calories will vary depending on the type of beer, a pint of 5% beer can contain up to 239 calories [1].
 Light beers, by comparison, will contain around 90-110 calories [2].